 If you go home with these good lectures, and that is all, then you have missed fifty percent of this conference.
 If you are going to stand behind the pulpit and say, “I want to tell you about Ephesians 5.
 This is about husband and wives, and you men ought to take better care of your wives.”
 You have failed.
 You must imitate my actions.
 You must imitate my facial expressions.
 If you do not know how, get a translator.

-Why do we sit in a25.
-Dynamic leaders nip problems in the bud circle and not in a long line?
-Why have we given you prepared notes and use the overhead projector?
+Why do we sit in a circle and not in a long line? .
+Dynamic leaders nip problems in the bud Why have we given you prepared notes and use the projector?
 To encourage you to do the same thing!
 The Apostle Paul says, “Follow my example, as I follow the example of Christ.”
-(1 Corinthians 11:1) I do not care if there are two hundred Abraham Bibles running around the country.”
-I know I am not perfect, but I would like to think I may be better than President Clinton.
+(1 Corinthians 11:1) I do not care if there are two hundred Abraham Bibles running around the country.
+I know I am not perfect, but I would like to think I am better example than President Clinton.
 President Clinton also paid a visit here.

 Dynamic leaders are alert to observe and to understand what is going on around them.
 That is why you need to go home with more than just the lectures.
 You need to go home with the dynamics of this conference and start changing your lifestyle.
 Stand in front of a mirror and start smiling.
 Smile, smile, three hundred times, until you can smile like an American.